Types of Cellulite – How to Identify Types of Fascial Recoil

 Always start FasciaBlasting light and brisk for the first 3-4 weeks; stay at a 2-3 on a pain scale of 1-10!

 In order to work your way to healthy fascia and muscles, you need to release the fascia and condition the muscles.
 The secret is to activate and condition the inactive muscle – preferably within about 24 hours of FasciaBlasting.
-You can start with “quad sets” and the I.C.E.® Foundation DVDs, and then progress into weightlifting to build muscle!
-Only progress into harder blasting once you’ve conditioned the muscles and can feel them fire.
+You can start with these isometric activation exercises, then progress into weightlifting to build muscle.
+Only progress into deeper FasciaBlaster treatments once you’ve conditioned the muscles and can feel them fire.

-A trick for FasciaBlasting a gummy stomach is to brace the excess skin.
-Pulling the skin taut will help you access the deeper layers more easily!
+A trick for FasciaBlasting a gummy stomach is to brace the excess skin by pulling the skin taut to help you access the deeper layers more easily!

 What to Expect